mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

   - Use: "The panel opens."
   - Avoid: "The panel will open."
 - Do not use an ampersand (&) as an abbreviation for _and_.
-  - **Exceptions:** If an ampersand is used in the Grafana UI, then match the UI.
+  - **Exceptions:** If an ampersand is used in the Mosaicoo UI, then match the UI.
 - Avoid using internal jargon or slang.
 - Do not use two spaces after a period; use one space after a sentence.
 - Remove any extra space characters at the end of a paragraph.